 There are no rules permitting grouping for tax purposes in Mongolia.

-Transfer pricing provisions are addressed in the CIT Law and the General Tax Law of Mongolia.
+Transfer pricing provisions are addressed in the CIT Law and the GTL of Mongolia.

-From 2020, comprehensive transfer pricing rules are introduced to align with requirements, developed by the OECD.
+From 2020, comprehensive transfer pricing rules are introduced to align with requirements, developed by the Organisation for Economic Co-operation and Development (OECD).
 These rules apply to both domestic and cross-border transactions.

-The General Tax Law provides an updated definition of 'related parties', which is referable in all tax relationships and broadly involves persons who can influence terms of transactions and their economic outcome between each other directly or indirectly, by involvement in assets, control, and managerial activities.
+The GTL provides an updated definition of 'related parties', which is referable in all tax relationships and broadly involves persons who can influence terms of transactions and their economic outcome between each other directly or indirectly, by involvement in assets, control, and managerial activities.
 This general definition includes also specific examples of related parties, but it is not exhaustive.

 If conditions of the controlled transactions (transactions between the related parties) are different from conditions of independent transactions (transactions between the unrelated parties) and the tax base has been reduced because of these differences, the tax base shall be increased by the differences of such reduced amount, and relevant reassessed tax shall be levied.
 Transfer pricing rules apply to all related party transactions, including domestic and cross-border transactions.